rachellxz/mcit_connect/deployment_notes.md

 This repo contains the frontend and backend code for MCIT_connect.
-Frontend code from Radin + Jake - https://github.com/ranojoomi/MCITConnect-Frontend
+Frontend code by Radin + Jake - https://github.com/ranojoomi/MCITConnect-Frontend.
+I cloned their repo because I needed a personal access token to clone in the remote server.

 ### Updates:
 - on my local machine, frontend and backend are connected (via `proxy` in `web/package.json`) and writing to the database works!